demisto/content/Packs/NTT_Cyber_Threat_Sensor/Playbooks/Handle_TD_events_README.md

-Playbook to enritch TD events
+Playbook to enrich TD events

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Extract Indicators From File - Generic v2
+* GenericPolling
+* PCAP Analysis

 ### Integrations
 * NTT Cyber Threat Sensor

 ### Scripts
-* PcapMinerV2
-* AddEvidence
+This playbook does not use any scripts.

 ### Commands
 * NTT-CybertThreatSensor-FetchBlobs
+* NTT-CybertThreatSensor-PollBlobs

 ## Playbook Inputs
 ---